A contentious and hotly debated subject, we take a look at the laws around speeding, fines, and penalty points.

 Speed cameras are the most common way to be caught speeding in the UK.

-Another type of fixed speed camera uses strips on the road's surface to trigger the device when a vehicle passes too fast over them.
+Another type of fixed speed camera uses strips on the road's surface to trigger the device when a vehicle passes over them too quickly.

 Average speed cameras